Cancer in the Under-Privileged Indigent or Disadvantaged

 Shadow oncologists in underserved communities

-The mission of CUPID—Cancer in the Under-Privileged Indigent or Disadvantaged—is to address the impending shortage of practicing oncologists within the United States and to cultivate an interest in cancer treatment and research among medical students who have not yet fully defined their career plans.
+The mission of CUPID — Cancer in the Under-Privileged Indigent or Disadvantaged — is to address the impending shortage of practicing oncologists within the United States and to cultivate an interest in cancer treatment and research among medical students with an interest in underserved populations who have not yet fully defined their career plans.

 What we are trying to do is say, ‘We’re glad you’re interested in taking care of under-served populations.
 Please consider taking care of them with respect to oncology and cancer, because that group—cancer patients—are really in need.’

-Richard Zellars, MD — CUPID program founder and mentor
+Richard Zellars, MD — CUPID program founder and Chair of Radiation Oncology

 #ResearchCuresCancer